julianjupiter/julianjupiter.github.io/_posts/2020-09-13-restful-web-service-api-with-spring-boot-and-spring-mvc.markdown

 #### DTO

-We could have used the entity class, `Product.java`, for the request and response payload but It would still be better that our entity not to be exposed in our web service.
-So, I've decided to still use `Data Transfer Object`.
+We could have used the entity class, `Product.java`, for the request and response payload but it would still be better that our entity not to be exposed in our web service.
+So, I've decided to use `Data Transfer Object`.
 Don't be surprised if the DTO has the same structure as the entity.
-The only difference are the Bean Validation annotations and, of course, the name.
+The only differences are the Bean Validation annotations and, of course, the class name.

 `ProductDto.java`